 One important difference from a “normal” landing is that after power reduction, is slowing to the best glide speed (and trimming) immediately.
 This slower speed in every plane is (by definition)is the “bottom of the drag curve.”
 This means that a subtle +/- five knots will add drag and increase your descent rate (a very powerful expert tool).
 Add the first flap selection before turning base as usual, to help stabilize the airspeed, configuration, and descent rate.
 The base turn position is critical and determined largely by the wind down the runway (just like every landing).

-Use “Relative Motion” to Judge the Descent Trend and Use Your Ground Track to Correct Altitude.
+Attitude/Altitude: “Relative Motion” to Judge the Descent Trend (Use Your Ground Track)

 If the speed is stabilized and the descent rate is as desired, add the second notch of flaps halfway through the base before the “key position.”
 More important than a rote (pre-determined) altitude or point on the ground, is the descent trend you are observing and relative motion in relationship to your aim point.
 This maneuver is different every time and you will have to adjust based on observed conditions.
 You also may be asked to perform this at any airfield or wind condition; not just your “warm fuzzy home base airport.”
 Focus and adjust based on what matters: standardized configuration, stabilized descent, and the visual movement of the aim point.